timlawrenz/OpenVision-Instruct/README.md

 ### Phase 1: Environment & Data Preparation

 *Environment Setup*: Clone the official LLaVA-OneVision-1.5 repository and configure the necessary Python environment and dependencies.
+For detailed instructions, see the [Environment Setup Guide](./docs/setup.md).

 *Asset Acquisition*: Download the target pre-trained model weights (e.g., the 4B or 8B variant) and the OpenGPT-4o-Image dataset.